tenoxui/tenoxui/README.md

 1. `makeStyle` function

-Using selector and the class names as parameter, you can change the style of the element.
+Using selector and the class names as parameter, you can change the style of the element :

 ```js
 makeStyle("body", "bg-#0d0d0d tc-white p-20px");